ChrisW-priv/PersonalVault/zettelkasten/Binomial distribution.md

 # Binomial distribution
 ## Definition
-Binomial distribution is used to calculate [[Probability]] of certain number of successes given certain number of tries and probability of them happening.
+Binomial distribution is used to calculate [Probability](Probability.md) of certain number of successes given certain number of tries and probability of them happening.

 Bi in binomial stands for certain outcome either happening or not.
-If situation does not have just 2 outcomes then we should use [[Polynomial distribution]].
+If situation does not have just 2 outcomes then we should use [Polynomial distribution](Polynomial%20distribution).

 ## Notation
 We have three parameters: